google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 ### Check validity of your configuration settings

-To make sure that your configuration settings are correct, issue the command `hugo mod graph` which prints a module dependency graph:
+To make sure that your configuration settings are correct, run the command `hugo mod graph` which prints a module dependency graph:

 ```
 hugo mod graph